chadbaldwin/chadbaldwin.github.io/_posts/2024-07-30-everythings-a-case-statement.md

 END
 ```

-You might notice that the check expression is copied twice in this `CASE` statement.
+You might notice that the check expression is copied twice in this `CASE` expression.
 This opens up a problem when you use non-deterministic functions.
 It's probably pretty rare to run into this situation with `NULLIF`, but here's an example:

 ```tsql
 SELECT NULLIF(SIGN(CHECKSUM(NEWID())), 1);